-Meaning The Financial Services Authority was the previous financial services regulator.
+Term Meaning Financial Services Authority (FSA) The Financial Services Authority was the previous financial services regulator.
 It had statutory objectives under FSMA that included the reduction of financial crime.
 The FSA had supervisory responsibilities under the Money Laundering Regulations 2007 for authorised firms and businesses such as leasing companies and providers of safe deposit boxes.
 It also had functions under other legislation such as the Transfer of Funds (Information on the Payer) Regulations 2007, in relation to the EU Wire Transfer Regulation, and schedule 7 to the Counter-Terrorism Act 2008.
-See 'financial intelligence unit'.
-Procedures that require the oversight of two people, to lessen the risk of fraudulent behaviour, financial mismanagement or incompetence going unchecked.
-Fraud can affect firms and their customers in many ways.
-The following are examples of fraud: a firm is defrauded by customers (e.g. mortgage fraud); a firm is defrauded by employees or contractors ('insiders') (e.g. a staff member steals from his employer and amends records to cover up the theft); a firm's customers are defrauded by an insider (e.g. a staff member steals customers' money); a firm's customers are defrauded after a third party misleads the firm (e.g. criminals evade security measures to gain access to a customer's account); a firm's customers are defrauded by a third party because of the firm's actions (e.g. the firm loses sensitive personal data allowing the customer's identity to be stolen); a customer is defrauded, with a firm executing payments connected to this fraud on the customer's instruction (e.g. a customer asks his bank to transfer funds to what turns out to be a share sale scam).
-See also: 'advance fee fraud', 'boiler room', 'carbon credit scams', 'investment fraud', 'land banking scams', 'long firm fraud', 'massmarketing fraud', 'Missing Trader Inter-Community fraud', 'Ponzi and pyramid schemes', 'share sale fraud'.
-The Fraud Act 2006 sets out a series of fraud offences such as fraud by false representation, fraud by failing to disclose information and fraud by abuse of position.
-See 'Financial Services Authority'.
-See 'Financial Services and Markets Act 2000'.
-See 'FATF-style regional bodies'.
+FIU See 'financial intelligence unit'. four-eyes procedures Procedures that require the oversight of two people, to lessen the risk of fraudulent behaviour, financial mismanagement or incompetence going unchecked. fraud (types of) Fraud can affect firms and their customers in many ways.
+The following are examples of fraud: a firm is defrauded by customers (e.g. mortgage fraud); a firm is defrauded by employees or contractors ('insiders') (e.g. a staff member steals from his employer and amends records to cover up the theft); a firm's customers are defrauded by an insider (e.g. a staff member steals customers' money); a firm's customers are defrauded after a third party misleads the firm (e.g. criminals evade security measures to gain access to a customer's account); • a firm's customers are defrauded by a third party because of the firm's actions (e.g. the firm loses sensitive personal data allowing the customer's identity to be stolen); • a customer is defrauded, with a firm executing payments connected to this fraud on the customer's instruction (e.g. a customer asks his bank to transfer funds to what turns out to be a share sale scam).
+See also: 'advance fee fraud', 'boiler room', 'carbon credit scams', 'investment fraud', 'land banking scams', 'long firm fraud', 'mass- marketing fraud', 'Missing Trader Inter-Community fraud', 'Ponzi and pyramid schemes', 'share sale fraud'.
+Fraud Act 2006 The Fraud Act 2006 sets out a series of fraud offences such as fraud by false representation, fraud by failing to disclose information and fraud by abuse of position.
+FSA See 'Financial Services Authority'.
+FSMA See 'Financial Services and Markets Act 2000'.
+FSRB See 'FATF-style regional bodies'.